robert-hh/Micropython-Editor/README.md

     `#define MICROPY_PERSISTENT_CODE_LOAD (1)`
     to the file mpconfigport.h of the cc3200 branch, make it, and load it to WIPy.
 - pesp8266.py: A version of for the esp8266 port.
 It requires frozen byte code to be enabled, which is in a very early test phase.
-A cros-compiled version may executed from the file system.
+A cross-compiled version may executed from the file system.
 - tuning_pye.py: A file with some improved replacements for functions of pye:
 a) find_in_file() supporting regular expressions,
 b) line_edit() supporting the cursor left/right/home/end keys, and
 c) expandtabs() and packtabs() with a second argument for tabsize (not for pye, but maybe useful)
 - strip.sh: sample Shell script which creates the different variants out of pye.py using cpp, including all variants of wipye.py with either speed up scrolling or support replace or support goto bracket or support indent/un-indent or support mouse.
-- pye_vt.py: a variant of pye.py, where all directly screen related functions are placed into a separate class.
-That's a better style, however it uses more memory.
-This file is just given as example and not maintained.

 **Short Version History**